MilesCranmer/PySR/docs/examples.md

 """)
 ```

-We have created a custom operator `p`, which takes an arbitrary number as input.
+We have created a a function `p`, which takes an arbitrary number as input.
-It then checks whether the input is between 0.5 and 1000.
+`p` first checks whether the input is between 0.5 and 1000.
 If out-of-bounds, it returns `NaN`.
-If in-bounds, it rounds it to the nearest integer, and returns the corresponding prime number, mapped to the same type as input.
+If in-bounds, it rounds it to the nearest integer, compures the corresponding prime number, and then

-Now, let's generate some test data, using the first 100 primes.
+converts it to the same type as input.

-Since we are using PyJulia, we can pass data back and forth
+Next, let's generate a list of primes for our test dataset.
-to our custom Julia operator:
+Since we are using PyJulia, we can just call `p` directly to do this:

 ```python
 primes = {i: jl.p(i*1.0) for i in range(1, 999)}
 ```

-And let's create a dataset:
+Next, let's use this list of primes to create a dataset of $x, y$ pairs:

 ```python
 import numpy as np